Michelle Chong, MA, MFT, License #105327

 Group Therapy for Artists, Writers, Performers

 Sessions are 50 minutes.
 My fee is $150 per session, and $200 for couples.
 I offer some sliding scale spots as well.
 I do not accept insurance, however, I am happy to provide a superbill for insurance reimbursement.

 I have evening and weekend times available.

-My office is located at 1849 Sawtelle Blvd.
-Los Angeles, CA 90025.
-There is plenty of free street parking on side streets, and metered parking on Sawtelle.
+My office is located at 10833 Washington Blvd.
+Culver City, CA 90232.
+There is free street parking on side streets, and metered parking on Washington.

 I look forward to connecting with you!